luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 You should attempt to contribute upstream before forking a package.
 If you choose to fork, you should have a justification (different objectives, maintainer is unavailable, etc).
+You should use a different title and make it clear in the long description what the benefit of your fork is over the original package.

 ### 2.5.
 Copyright and trademarks